 Focusing in on her passion for educating others, Natalya decided to set up her own business, Beer with Nat, centered around tastings, training, and consultancy.

-As of 2020, Natalya is now an Advanced Cicerone® and a published author with her debut book, Beer: Taste the Evolution in 50 Styles, to be released by Kyle Books in March.
+As of 2020, Natalya is now an Advanced Cicerone® and a published author with her debut book, Beer: Taste the Evolution in 50 Styles, released by Kyle Books in March.
 A taster’s guide through the history of beer, it explores beer’s evolution one sip at a time.
-Learn more and pre-order your copy here.
+Learn more and order your copy here.

 Why beer?
 Natalya calls it her “A. B. See.” philosophy.